 The original recipe calls for ground pork.
 However, beef and even chicken will also work.
 Ground turkey would also do the job.
 Depending on what meat you choose the macronutrient content will vary.

 For example, if using ground chicken breast, the loaf will be leaner compared to using ground pork.

 Pork Rind Options

-Jonathan the maker of this recipe made biscuits out of the zero carb bread at Robert’s house.
-The video below shows him making this keto bread recipe.
+Jonathan the maker of this recipe made biscuits out of the no-carb bread at Robert’s house.
+The video below shows him making this zero carb bread.
 The time mark is from 14:30 to 18 minutes

-Jonathan Shane is the person to thank for this recipe, as it’s his creation, that he allowed me to post on my site for you all.
+Jonathan Shane is the person to thank for this recipe.

 As can be seen in the video above, Jonathan creates biscuits out of this bread recipe.
 So, feel free to make those instead of the bread loaf if you wish.

 Once the bread has cooled.
-I would place it in an air tight container and keep it in your fridge for up to 7 days.
+Place it in an airtight container and keep it in your fridge for up to 7 days.
 You can also store the bread in your freezer.